u-2018/LC-API/README.md

 # LC-API
-An API for general use when modding Lethal Company
+An API for use when modding Lethal Company to make your life easier

 # Installation
 First, install BepInEx 5 into your game